 Near Infrared therapy (low-level laser), combined with vibration massage, is proven to result in a significant reduction of fat thickness and cellulite.

 Most studies have shown visible results after 12 weeks of treatment.
-These results were not diminished even after the treatment was finished.

 I hope this guide was helpful and saved you some time (and money).